NHSDigital/ra-sandbox/input/pagecontent/add-reasonable-adjustment-record.md

 Given a practitioner has received consent from a patient And the consent is for reasonable adjustments
 When a practioner adds an adjustment flag
-Then an additional flag designated as a master flag will be created
+Then an additional flag designated as a patient flag will be created

 Given a practitioner has received consent from a patient And the consent is for reasonable adjustments
-When a practioner adds an master flag
+When a practioner adds an patient flag
-Then the details of who created the master flag will be recorded And the flag will be linked to the patient
+Then the details of who created the patient flag will be recorded And the flag will be linked to the patient

 Given a practitioner has received consent from a patient And the consent is for reasonable adjustments
-When a practioner adds an master flag
+When a practioner adds an patient flag
 Then the category of the flag will indicate that it is reasonable adjustments

 Given a practitioner has received consent from a patient And the consent is for reasonable adjustments
-When a practioner adds an master flag
+When a practioner adds an patient flag
 Then the code of the flag will indicate that it is reasonable adjustments

 Given a practitioner has received consent from a patient